© 2022 All rights reserved Worktop Library

 Black and Grey Quartzite worktop materials

 With the new stylistic choice in worktops being light grey and black, this quartzite recalls the profound natural look of ancient stones.
 Black and grey quartzite are worktop stones that look like marble but wear more like granite.
 In addition, they usually have a crisp black pebble vein finish.
 Uniquely, it brings a feeling of luxury to kitchens for homeowners across the country.

 - Black Tempest quartzite: Black Tempest is a luxury stone with dazzling veining and shimmering texture.
 It is intruded by veins of lighter rock consisting of feldspar and quartz.
 Moreover, the black and white quartzite countertop is quarried in Brazil.
 But above all, it offers a genuinely exotic alternative to the more traditional European granites.
-Black Tempest is an excellent choice for kitchen countertops and benchtops, bathroom vanities and worktops and other interior applications.
-Moreover, you can avail this Black Tempest granite in slabs up to 3250 x 2000 mm, or you can choose smaller sizes to order.
+Therefore, black Tempest is an excellent choice for kitchen countertops and benchtops, bathroom vanities and worktops and other interior applications.
+Moreover, you can avail of this Black Tempest granite in slabs up to 3250 x 2000 mm or choose smaller sizes to order.

-- Manhattan quartzite: known as Manhattan Black, this natural stone presents the magnetizing look of marble and the resistance of granite.
-Hence being suitable for kitchens, bathrooms, floors, walls, and any property area you can imagine.
-But, do you prefer thin or thicker worktops?
-Because you can select it in polished finish with veining in black and grey, and thicknesses 20 mm and 30 mm.
+- Manhattan quartzite: known as Manhattan Black, this natural stone presents the magnetising look of marble and the resistance of granite.
+Hence is suitable for kitchens, bathrooms, floors, walls, and any property area you can imagine.
+But do you prefer thin or thicker worktops?
+Because you can select it in a polished finish with veining in black and grey and thicknesses of 20 mm and 30 mm.